 Recreational boating is enjoyed by many in West Virginia.
 Boating enables enthusiasts the opportunity to explore our nation’s waterways.
 Unfortunately, boating accidents are far too common in our state and throughout the U.S.

 If you or a loved one has been injured in a boating accident in West Virginia, contact Tiano O’Dell, PLLC.
 Our boating accident attorneys in Charleston will review your case for free and let you know if you have grounds for an injury claim.
 We can help you pursue justice for your injuries, hold negligent parties accountable and allow you to focus on recovery and getting back on your feet.

 Injured in a Boating Accident?
 Our Attorneys Can Help

 If you or a loved one recently suffered injuries in a boating accident, see a physician and then speak with a West Virginia boating accident attorney.
 Your medical issues should be your top priority, so seek medical care immediately after disembarking.
 If a boating accident required rescue or evacuation, then emergency personnel will likely transport anyone injured to the nearest hospital.
-After receiving medical care, your physician can provide you with a medical report that outlines the extent of your injuries, possibility of future complications or secondary injuries, and treatment plan.
+After receiving medical care, your physician can provide you with a medical report that outlines the extent of your injuries, the possibility of future complications or secondary injuries, and treatment plan.
 This document will be crucial to any future legal action you decide to take.